-Nestled in the Esmeralda County, Nevada hills just five miles north of Goldfield, this early 1900s gold mining camp was founded by Western desperado Jackson Lee “Diamondfield Jack” Davis, who discovered gold rich ore after being pardoned for murder in Idaho.
-Surrounded by major silver and gold booms in nearby Tonopah and Goldfield, Nevada, thousands of people flocked to this central Nevada region, recruiting many Diamondfield residents within weeks of staking his claim.
-During its heyday, Diamondfield had restaurants, mercantile stores, schools, a church, livery, blacksmith shop, miner’s union hall, a post office, and a handful of saloons.
+In the early 1900s, Western desperado Jackson Lee “Diamondfield Jack” Davis discovered gold-rich ore in the hills north of Goldfield after being pardoned for murder in Idaho.
+Thousands of fortune seekers came, and during its heyday, Diamondfield had restaurants, mercantile stores, schools, a church, livery, blacksmith shop, miner’s union hall, a post office, and a handful of saloons.

 Getting There & Info to Know Before You Go